Croxton Play of the Sacrament

 The Croxton Play of the Sacrament is the only surviving English Host miracle play.
-The play centers around the abduction of a Host by a group of Jewish men, and the series of miracles that lead to their conversion of Christianity.
+The play centers around the abduction of a Eucharistic Host by a group of Jewish men, and the series of miracles that lead to their conversion of Christianity.

-Historical Background and Author
+Historical background and author

 The play was written circa 1491.
 It is believed that the play was performed by an East Anglian touring company.

 The original author is unknown, however it is believed that he was a member of clergy, as he has great knowledge of Scripture, The Mass, and The Office.

 The surviving manuscript

 A singular manuscript of the play is the only surviving text available.
 The manuscript is found in 338r–356r of Dublin, Trinity MS F.4.20, catalogue no. 652.
 The initials "R.C" are located on the bottom right corner of the text.
 Gail Gibson hypothesizes that these initials belong to a vicar by the name of Robert Cooke, while Tamara Atkin argues that they belong to the printer Robert Copeland.
 Like the author, there is no way to definitively know what these initials really mean.